huggingface/dataset-viewer/docs/source/parquet.md

 }
 ```

-To read and query the Parquet files, take a look at the [Query datasets from Datasets Server](parquet_process) guide.
+To read and query the Parquet files, take a look at the [Query datasets from the dataset viewer API](parquet_process) guide.

 ## Partially converted datasets